junxit/us-congress-bills-115/metadata.md

 - 2017-07-20 — Referred to the Committee on Homeland Security, and in addition to the Committees on Foreign Affairs, and Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-07-20 — Referred to the Committee on Homeland Security, and in addition to the Committees on Foreign Affairs, and Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-07-20 — Referred to the Committee on Homeland Security, and in addition to the Committees on Foreign Affairs, and Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-07-25 — Referred to the Subcommittee on Aviation.
+- 2017-07-26 — Committee Consideration and Mark-up Session Held.
+- 2017-07-26 — Ordered to be Reported by Voice Vote.
+- 2017-09-13 — Committee on Foreign Affairs discharged.
+- 2017-09-13 — Committee on Foreign Affairs discharged.
+- 2017-09-13 — Committee on Transportation discharged.
+- 2017-09-13 — Committee on Transportation discharged.
+- 2017-09-13 — Placed on the Union Calendar, Calendar No. 220.
+- 2017-09-13 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-308, Part I.
+- 2017-09-13 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-308, Part I.